leovicio/webtorrent-app-remote/README.md

 TODO:
 -------------
-* Use npm packages only, remove bower dependencies and use browserfy to generate scripts
 * Create a tracker server
 * When in server, display infos like: Memory, cpu and disk used /
 * Modal with: Torrent info with peers list and speed, download location, total size, file list (work in progress)